-Your GP should arrange for you to see a specialist within 2 weeks if you have symptoms that could be due to non Hodgkin lymphoma.
-This is called an urgent referral.
+Your GP should arrange for you to see a specialist if you have symptoms that could be due to non-Hodgkin lymphoma (NHL).
+Depending on your symptoms and other factors, this might be an urgent referral.

 Seeing your GP